jmleglise/beachfront-vacation-home-rental/src/content/homepage/english/-index.md

     bulletpoints:
       - "Gather with family."
       - "Sports and nautical activities: sailing school, land sailing, kitesurfing...
 The coast offers favorable winds."
-      - "One of the 5 landing beaches."
+      - "One of the 5 D-Day landing beaches."
       - "The lively center of Ouistreham and surrounding areas, Cabourg, Caen..."
+      - "Perfect Villa rental to explore all of Normandy."
     button:
       enable: true
       label: "Follow us to Discover the Region"